Daniel-Mietchen/events/Force-2017-discovery-tools.md

-# A submission to the Force 2017 conference.
+# About

+This is a submission to the [Force 2017](https://www.force2017.org/) conference to be held on October 23-25 in Berlin.

 # Title